Issues in the News

 Why did the EPA update the Hazardous Waste Pharmaceutical Rule?

 The EPA issued the Final Rule to make it easier for the healthcare industry to manage the proper disposal of HWPs and to protect human health and the environment.
 It’s anticipated that banning the drain disposal (flushing, sewering) of HWPs will keep between 1,644 and 2,300 tons of HWPs out of the environment every year.
 The Final Rule is expected to lessen the negative effect of hazardous waste pharmaceutical on aquatic ecosystems and on fish and animal populations.

 Does the Final Rule apply to dental practices?

-The Final Rule applies to all healthcare facilities and reverse distributors that generate and manage HWPs.
+The Final Rule applies to all healthcare facilities and reverse distributors that generate and manage Hazardous Waste Pharmaceuticals (HWPs).
 Dental providers are specifically mentioned in the Final Rule’s definition of healthcare facilities which are “defined as any person that is lawfully authorized to:

 - “provide preventative, diagnostic, therapeutic, rehabilitative, maintenance or palliative care, and counseling, service, assessment or procedure with respect to the physical or mental condition, or functional status, of a human or animal or that affects the structure or function of the human or animal body; or

 - “distribute, sell, or dispense pharmaceuticals, including over-the-counter pharmaceuticals, dietary supplements, homeopathic drugs, or prescription pharmaceuticals.